tslocke/hobocookbook/manual/viewhints.markdown

     end
 {.ruby}

 Rapid will include the help text next to each field in the forms that it generates.

+Translations can also be used to add field help:

+    en:
+      answers:
+        hints:
+          recipe: "Enter keywords from the name of a recipe"

 ## Child relationships